willyamwu/WordleJava/README.md

 # Wordle
-This is a Java version of the game wordle!
+This is a Java version of the game wordle that I created in my CSII class!